 There are very few people who say no to a plate of creamy, cheesy homemade macaroni and cheese.
 For anyone between the ages of 2 and 102, it is the ultimate comfort food!

 Aside from being delicious, is it relatively quick to make, even when it’s made from scratch like this recipe is.

-So, why enjoy it made with powdered cheese sauce when you can have it with homemade cheese sauce?
-It’s simple to make and will give the pasta LOADS of extra flavor!
+So, why eat it with powdered cheese sauce when you can have it with homemade cheese sauce, made with THREE cheeses?
+It’s simple to make and it gives the pasta LOADS of extra flavor!

 Smoked mac and cheese

 I think you will absolutely love this dish.
 It may seem unconventional to cook it in a smoker, but you might be surprised at how many delicious meals you can make using a smoker!

 The primary reason for choosing to make smoked macaroni and cheese is because there are already several other baked mac and cheese recipes on Kevin is Cooking.